awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + Amazon EKS\-optimized Windows Server 2022 Full AMI

 **Note**
-EBS CSI driver version 1.12 and above has support for Windows Server 2022 but it has not been released as addon.
-So, installing EBS CSI driver using [instructions here](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) will fail for Windows Server 2022.
-You can install EBS CSI driver using helm.
-Refer [instructions here](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/windows) for same.
+The Amazon EBS CSI driver version 1.12 and above has support for Windows Server 2022, but it hasn't been released as an add-on.
+To enable support, you can install the driver using Helm.
+Refer to the [aws-ebs-csi-driver Windows `README.md`](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/windows) on GitHub.

 **Important**
 The Amazon EKS\-optimized Windows Server 20H2 Core AMI is deprecated\.
 No new versions of this AMI will be released\.